Capture a trace in Database Experimentation Assistant

 Following are some frequently asked questions about trace capture in DEA.

-The following table provides the list of events and the corresponding column data that we collect for traces:
+The following table lists the events and corresponding column data that DEA collects for traces:

 |Event Name||Text Data (1)||Binary Data (2)||Database ID (3)||Host Name (8)||Application Name (10)||Login Name (11)||SPID (12)||Start Time (14)||End Time (15)||Database Name (35)||Event Sequence (51)||IsSystem (60)|